-St Andrew’s Church is part of the Diocese of Cyprus and the Gulf (one of the four dioceses that make up the Episcopal Province of Jerusalem and the Middle East), which includes Cyprus, the Gulf States, Iraq and Yemen.
+St Andrew’s Church is part of the Diocese of Cyprus and the Gulf (one of the three dioceses that make up the Episcopal Province of Jerusalem and the Middle East), which includes Cyprus, the Gulf States, Iraq and Yemen.
 We are also part of the worldwide Anglican Communion.

 The church has been serving the Anglican community living on the island since 1913 and our congregation includes people from various countries and cultures.
 Visitors to the Island are always welcome to join in our worship, and many return each year.
 Because North Cyprus is a secular state, with approximately 98% of the population being Muslim, we feel greatly privileged to be able to worship so freely at St Andrew’s.